sebnitu/vrembem/docs/collections/_blocks/card.md

 ---
 title: Card
+desc: "The cards component provide a flexible and extensible content container with multiple variants and options."
 ---

-# Card

-<p class="text_lead">The cards component provide a flexible and extensible content container with multiple variants and options.</p>

 ## `.card`